Read, read, read.

 Sign up for text alerts at AACC Alerts

-The Reading Department offers four reading courses to prepare you for credit coursework.
+The Reading Department offers five reading courses to prepare you for credit coursework.
 Our courses are offered at various times and locations to meet your needs.
 We look forward to working with you!
 Please see below for more detailed information.

 Reading Course List